railcore/configs/duet/sys/config-user examples/bltouch/README.md

 If you have a BLtouch (a z probe that must be deployed before probing and retracted afterwards) use deployprobe.g and retractprobe.g to call the appropriate deploy and retract commands.
 These are called by M401 - Deploy z probe, M402 - Retract z probe.

-Note: If you do not have a Z probe that needs to deploy or retract then you must not have these files in the /sys/ directory
+NOTE: If you do not have a Z probe that needs to deploy or retract then you MUST NOT have these files in the /sys/ directory